Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

-The transformer applies self-attention over the tokens thereby performing global communication between them.
-Because each token represents a component of a semantic class, it only pulls features from the semantic concept or component it represents.
-Overall, this self-attention-based reasoning is analogous to identifying the relationships between different semantic concepts at different locations.
+The tokens with positional encoding, $\concepttokenPE$, are passed to a simple \textit{two-layer} transformer encoder\cite{vaswani2017attention} which applies self-attention over the tokens thereby performing global reasoning between them.
+The weights of this transformer encoder block are randomly initialized and not pre-trained.
+Overall, this reasoning is analogous to identifying the relationships between different semantic concepts at different locations because each of the latent tokens correspond to a connected component of a concept.

-The output of the transformer is then back-projected onto the pixel space using the same projection matrix that we used to project the original features to the latent space.
-The back-projected features are added with the input features and passed to segmentation head for per-pixel classification.
+The output from the transformer is then re-projected onto the feature space using the same concept regions that we used to project the original features.
+The re-projected features are added with the input features and passed to the segmentation head.